 Some actions may include, but are not limited to actions or threats endangering life and property; flagrant disruptiveness in the classroom, or on or about College property, or at College-sponsored functions; explicit use of profanity or obscenity; threatening others with bodily injury; bullying, or stalking.

 The College encourages individuals who believe they are being sexually harassed or otherwise harassed to promptly notify the offender that his or her behavior is unwelcome and request that it be discontinued.
 Often this action alone will resolve the problem.
 The College recognizes, however, that it is not necessary for an individual to talk directly to an offender if that individual feels uncomfortable doing so.
-If for any reason an individual does not wish to confront the offender directly, or if such a confrontation does not successfully end the harassment, or if the individual wants further information or assistance, the individual should contact the Vice President of Human Resources, (309) 694-5447.
-Students may also contact the Vice President of Student Services, (309) 694-8970.
+If for any reason an individual does not wish to confront the offender directly, or if such a confrontation does not successfully end the harassment, or if the individual wants further information or assistance, the individual should contact Pachaunce’ Allen-Walker, Compliance Officer (Title VII and Title IX), at [email protected] or at (309) 690-6892.

 If you receive information regarding sexual or other forms of harassment in your capacity as a supervisor, you are obligated to report it immediately.
 Individuals who believe they have witnessed sexual or other forms of harassment directed at others should report the harassment to any of the individuals listed above.

-The Vice President of Human Resources or the Vice President of Student Services will provide consultation and advice and will initiate whatever steps are deemed appropriate to affect an informal resolution acceptable to all parties.
-Every effort will be made to assure confidentiality during the informal resolution process.
+The Vice President of Human Resources or the Vice President of Student Services will provide consultation and advice and will initiate whatever steps are deemed appropriate to effect an informal resolution acceptable to all parties.
+Every effort will be made to ensure confidentiality during the informal resolution process.

 Non-sexual harassment is generally acted upon through the Code of Conduct process for students and through Human Resources for employees.
 Procedures and discipline are determined by the appropriate offices.

 At each step, these procedures seek to protect, insofar as practical and appropriate under the circumstances, the privacy of individuals involved in the complaint.
-Both in fact finding and in final disposition of the complaint, reasonable efforts will be made to carry out the procedures confidentially.
+Both in fact-finding and in the final disposition of the complaint, reasonable efforts will be made to carry out the procedures confidentially.

 The College will maintain a written record of each formal complaint and how it was investigated and resolved.
 Written records will be maintained in confidence to the extent practical and appropriate.
 Written records will normally be maintained for at least the same period as other personnel records are maintained.